sgdevmane/interview-guide/markdowns/kubernetes/kubernetes-questions.md

 ---

-## Kubernetes Fundamentals

-## Q1: What is Kubernetes and explain its architecture?
+### Q1: What is Kubernetes and explain its architecture?
 **Difficulty: Medium**

 **Answer:**